 LANGUAGE: Dutch and Papiamentu and English are recognized as the official languages, although Spanish is widely spoken.

-CLIMATE: A warm sunny climate is typical year round with an average temperature of 80 degrees.
-Rainy season is between October and February and marked by short occasional showers, mostly at night.
+CLIMATE: A warm sunny climate is typical year-round with an average temperature of 80 degrees.
+The rainy season is between October and February and marked by short occasional showers, mostly at night.
 Annual rainfall is about 22 inches.